 What is the case method?

-An active teaching technique, the method is based on research carried out by students on specific, real-life problems in order to help them acquire the foundations for an inductive form of study (Boehrer and Linsky, 1990).
-Such a learning style is based on active, cooperative participation and on generating democratic dialogue between the students on a real-life situation (Asopa and Beye, 2001).
+It is an active teaching technique that focuses on the investigation by students of a real and specific problem that helps them to acquire the basis for an inductive study (Boehrer and Linsky, 1990); that is, it is a learning method based on active and cooperative participation and on the democratic dialogue of students on a real situation (Asopa and Beye, 2001).

-Analysing the problem or situation at hand thus allows the students to put the knowledge acquired throughout their course into practice and make a series of decisions that would affect the running of the company.
+In this way, by analyzing the problem or situation posed, students can put into practice the knowledge they have acquired and make a set of decisions that would affect the operation of the company.

 Subscribe a case

 For the acceptance of cases it is essential to follow the following rules of preparation:

 - The title of the case should appear on the first page and, at the bottom of the page, this annotation: "Case written by name and affiliation of the author(s).
 Year of writing".

 - All published cases will bear the logo of the UPF Barcelona School of Management, together with that of the institution from which the author(s) originate(s).

 - The font of the text should be Times New Roman, size 12 and 1.5 point line spacing; paragraphs should begin without indentation, and all headings should be aligned to the left.